 • Physically tolling, as the trail requires you to climb many stairs

-This trek is certainly not for the faint-hearted: it is challenging.
-The journey entails trekking up Modi River's steep canyon for a few days, leading toward the Annapurna Base Camp and stunning views of Poon Hill.
+This trek is certainly not for the faint of heart: it is challenging.
+The journey entails trekking up the steep canyon of the Modi River for several days, culminating in the Annapurna Base Camp and offering beautiful views of Poon Hill.

-This Annapurna Camp is popular due to its exotic views of Annapurna I, the 10th highest peak on the planet, as well as the Machhapuchhre, often called the Matterhorn of Asia.
+The Annapurna Camp is popular due to its epic views of Annapurna I, the 10th-highest peak on the planet, as well as Machhapuchhre, often referred to as the Matterhorn of Asia.

 The trek doesn't take as much time as the Annapurna Circuit, making it more popular among backpackers with limited time.
 In just 10 to 12 days, you get to see many peaks soaring over 7,000 meters.